karishmah/ECS-193-CoEngage/API/README.md

 					We will send the whole plain text as one http request.
 This may change later, but is the format for now.
 			* NOTE2: Likely to change once canvas integration is complete
 		* optional: N/A
+* register_student
+	* POST 	/register_students(.:format)
+		* required: email, professor, title
+			* NOTE: email is the email of the student, professor is the name of the professor teaching the course, and title is the title of the course in question.
+		* optional: N/A
 * signup_student
 	* POST 	/signup_student(.:format)